Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Conclusion

 \section{Conclusion}

 We create a new dataset that enables to benchmark the composition of \ac{am} datasets.
-Experiments show that having many topics in combination with few samples per topic can improve model performance by 2.6pp in cross-dataset experiments and also reaches a new state-of-the-art on the \ac{ukpc}.
-In general, we observe a positive trend in performance when the number of training topics is increased, especially with lower numbers of samples (960 to 1,440).
+Experiments show that having many topics in combination with few samples per topic can improve model performance by 4.1pp in cross-dataset experiments and also reaches a new state-of-the-art on the \ac{ukpc} (see Section \ref{sec:datasetExp}).